cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 ## Backup Target Policy

-By defaults backups will run on the primary instance of a Cluster, this ensures the backup will contain the most recent data, but on the other hand might slow down the primary instance while the backup is running affecting its performance.
+By default, backups will run on the primary instance of a Cluster, this ensures the backup will contain the most recent data, but on the other hand might slow down the primary instance while the backup is running affecting its performance.
 In case you don't want to incur in such a decrease in performance,